Assize of Northampton: Administrative reforms

 The assize is connected with the reorganisation of itinerant justices and contains instructions for six groups of justices appointed to tour the country.
 Bailiffs and sheriffs were made answerable for their profits, as well as given powers to hold thieves.
 Clause 7 dealt with the introduction of important new legislation, chiefly the king's right to have certain cases brought into his court.

 The Assize of Northampton is also the first official document to contain information on the question of seisin and disseisin, anticipating the later possessory assizes of mort d'ancestor and novel disseisin.

 Revenue

 Crown revenue increased significantly following the Assize, reflecting the impact of the judicial eyres.
 As G. M. Trevelyan put it, "The Justices were quite as busy collecting the King's revenues as enforcing the King's peace.
 They were two sides of the same operation."

+Manuscript

+The text is preserved in Roger of Howden's Gesta Henrici Secundi.